International Teaching Assistant Program

 The International Teaching Assistant Program (ITAP) supports international graduate students on the path to success in their work as teaching assistants at Cornell.

-Additional support is always available; please contact ITAP for further information or with any questions.
+Additional support is always available; please contact the ITAP team for more information.